foundry-rs/starknet-foundry/docs/src/starknet/script.md

 Please note that **`sncast script` is in development**.
 While it is already possible to declare, deploy, invoke and call contracts from within Cairo, its interface, internals and feature set can change rapidly each version.

+> ⚠️⚠️⚠️ Nonce for each transaction is taken from pending block (default)  ⚠️⚠️⚠️
+>
+> Because in a script, functions are executed one by one for some RPC (Node).
+It might not work.
+> The most common problems with RPC are:
+> - poll-interval set on to high value
+> - no access to pending block throw RPC

 Some of the planned features that will be included in future versions are:

 - scripts idempotency